csci104/site/labs/lab0/index.md

 This will be done manually through the command line.

 **Important**: where you run the following instructions will depend on whether you're using GCloud, Windows, or Mac.
-**If you are using Gcloud, you must connect to the GCloud: [https://ide.cloud.google.com](https://ide.cloud.google.com), and once loaded, open a Terminal and run the following commands in the VS Code terminal area.
+**If you are using Gcloud**, you must connect to the GCloud: [https://ide.cloud.google.com](https://ide.cloud.google.com), and once loaded, open a Terminal in your HOME folder (`cd $HOME`) and run the following commands in the VS Code terminal area.

-If you're on Windows, start Ubuntu and VSCode (`code . &` at the Ubuntu prompt).
+If you're on **Windows**, start WSL/Ubuntu and VSCode (`code . &` at the Ubuntu prompt).
 You can run the following commands from the Ubuntu terminal or the WSL terminal in VS Code.

+If you are on **Mac** you can just open a Terminal.

 - [ ] Open the correct terminal based on the instructions above.